orange2120/DSP_2019/README.md

 Find the maximum probability path

 ***NOTE***
 The probability derivated from `LM` is expressed in logrithm.
 Use addition instead of multiplication.

 #### Tools
+`generate_lm.sh`: Generate the language model from `ngram-count`
+`sep_testdata.sh`: Run the word separation script `separator_big5.pl` on test file 1~10.
 `run_all_my.sh`: Run all the test text file from 1~10 for `mydisambig` and output the results.
 `run_all_ref.sh`: Similar to  `run_all_my.sh` but for srilm `disambig`.
 `diff_res.sh`: Run `diff` between my results and reference results.